idrm/create-panono-backup/README.md

 The current version of the backup tool will not save your album data.
 It will only download the individual panoramas.

-Each run of the app will download your entire panorama set, which could easily stretch into the multi-gigabyte range (more so, if you elect to download the UPF files).
-Keep in mind the required bandwidth and disk space.
+Each run of the app will download only panoramas that it has not downloaded before (assuming the destination folder is the same).
+If you change the `includeUpf` flag between runs it will not sync the change for already downloaded panoramas.
+Be aware that each panorama can be anywhere from ~35M to ~140MB, depending upon if you're downloading the UPF packages.

+This tool uses reverse-engineered web API calls to Panono's servers.
+If Panono change their API, the tool may stop working, requiring an update to make it compatible again.

 ### Would-be-nice-to-have list

 - Avoid having to deal with the Java setup process
-- Incremental backups
 - Enable downloading of cubemap images
 - Enable downloading of album data
+- Where possible, use the panorama title as the file/folder name

+### Changelog

+#### 1.1

+- Enabled incremental backups

 ### Disclaimer